This page hasn't been updated in quite some time, so let's see if I can bring you up to date.

 Quilter -- Quilters are the perfect amp for the gigging musician.
 They're lightweight, great-sounding, durable, and they're also made right here in Southern California.
 I like to mix and match speaker cabinets with my MicroPro head, but I can play an outdoor gig wth my 19-pound MicroPro-8 and be plenty loud, even un-mic'd.
 And the 8 makes a great acoustic guitar amp, too.
 I had the Steelaire (sold it to help pay for a bicycle; the trouble with having multiple hobbies, and while it's a great amp, no regrets because I love the Aethos it helped fund), with its 15" speaker, a Tone Block, an Overdrive 200, a Pro Block, a Micro Block, two InterBlocks (for stereo), a SuperBlock US, and my current obsession, a Mach 3.
 I run the SuperBlock either into a couple of cabinets, or the DI goes into a Pro Block and out through a Frontliner 2x8 cab, a combination that can melt faces with volume.
 And for bass, I recently picked up a Quilter Bass Block 802 and a 12" Bass Block Dock cabinet, along wth a 10" Block Dock.
 800 watts of low-frequency heaven, I liked it so much I sold my Aguilar rig, and I liked that Aguilar a lot.

 Fender -- You can't really play guitar in Southern California and not have some experience with Fenders.
-And I've had a Deluxe Reverb, a Twin Reverb, a Bassman, a Bassman 50, a 75, a Steel King, a Vibrosonic, a Twin Reverb Custom 15, and even an Amp Can, but right now, the one Fender I've got left is a PA-100 head which has been modded so each of the 4 channels has a slightly different voice, 1 stock, 1 blackface, 1 higher-gain, and one I-don't-know-what-it-is, but they all sound great, and I've got plenty of different cabs to play them through.
+And I've had a Deluxe Reverb (which I bought from Alvino Rey), a Twin Reverb I bought when I was in college, a Bassman, a Bassman 50, a 75, a Steel King, a Vibrosonic, a Twin Reverb Custom 15, and even an Amp Can, but right now, the one Fender I've got left is a PA-100 head which has been modded so each of the 4 channels has a slightly different voice, 1 stock, 1 blackface, 1 higher-gain, and one I-don't-know-what-it-is, but they all sound great, and I've got plenty of different cabs to play them through.

 Victoria -- I've had a couple Victorias over the years, and I always enjoyed trying out guitars through them at TrueTone.
 Victoria made the short-lived Gretsch Executive, Variety, and Playboy models a few years back, and they were sweet.
 I had an Executive briefly.
 And by coincidence, I met Mark Baier, the owner of Victoria, at a NAMM soiree a few years back and he offered to build me another amp just like the Gretsch.
 But I recently mentioned on Facebook that I missed having that Gretsch Executive, and wouldn't you know it, my friend Don Birchett saw that and offered to sell me his.
 Even though I was without a day job at the time, I jumped at the chance and drove out to Arizona one day to pick it up.
 And am I glad I did.